RecreationalUse-04.webp

 Executive Director / Creative Director

-Building a community participation system that turns river recreation into measurable evidence for environmental justice and long-term river restoration.
+Creating recreational access, opportunity, and community participation that turns recreation into measurable evidence for environmental justice and long-term river restoration.

 Increase river recreation and turn participation into evidence for increased state-level protection and restoration.